Loading...

 Stay Hydrated

-Keep track of your blood sugar levels before and after meals to better understand how your body responds and adjust your eating habits accordingly.
+Keep track of your blood sugar levels before and after the meal to better understand how your body responds and make necessary adjustments for future meals.

 healthspan-mbl